Finding Minimum-Cost Explanations for Predictions made by Tree Ensembles: Related Works

-\shortciteA{Ignatiev22} propose an approach that uses a MaxSAT-based oracle when computing minimal explanations of predictions made by tree ensembles.
-The approach is based on the application of the deletion filter~\shortcite{Chinneck91}, which is evaluated on gradient boosting machines trained on 21 different datasets.
+Ignatiev~et~al.\cite{Ignatiev22} propose an approach that uses a MaxSAT-based oracle for computing minimal explanations of predictions made by tree ensembles.
+The approach is based on the application of the deletion filter\cite{Chinneck91}, which is implemented in a tool called XReason and evaluated on gradient boosting machines trained on 21 different datasets.
 They formulate the hard part of the MaxSAT encoding as a CNF formula, where intervals are represented by auxiliary Boolean variables, while the validity of an explanation is encoded as weighted soft clauses that can be optimized to find a minimal explanation.
 In this work, we also use a deletion filter, but with an oracle based on abstract interpretation which is designed specifically for tree ensembles.
 Compared to the MaxSAT approach, our oracle operates on an implicit DNF encoding of relaxed constraints that captures input-output relations derived from a tree ensemble.
-The relaxed constraints are captured by abstract values from the interval domain, which are enumerated and iteratively tightened in an abstraction-refinement loop~\shortcite{Tornblom19}.
+The relaxed constraints are captured by abstract values from the interval domain, which are enumerated and iteratively tightened in an abstraction-refinement loop\cite{Tornblom19}.
 Furthermore, we tackle the computation of minimum explanations, and complete enumeration of all minimal explanations.

-The MARCO algorithm~\shortcite{Liffiton16} has been applied to a broad range of problems, including for enumerating minimal explanations of prediction made by decision lists~\shortcite{Ignatiev21} and monotonic classifiers~\shortcite{Marques21}.
+The MARCO algorithm\cite{Liffiton16} has been applied to a broad range of problems, including for enumerating minimal explanations of predictions made by decision lists\cite{Ignatiev21} and monotone classifiers\cite{Marques21}.
 Compared to those works, we demonstrate that the pairing of the MARCO algorithm with an oracle formalized in the abstract interpretation framework can make the enumeration of all minimal explanations for several predictions made by non-trivial tree ensembles tractable.
-We also adapt MARCO for computing explanations that are minimum with respect to the weighted sum $g(I; W) = \sum_{i \in I}w_i$, where $I \subseteq \{1, \ldots, n\}$ and $W = (w_1, \ldots, w_n) \in \R_{\ge 0}^n$, demonstrating a speedup factor of two compared to the enumeration of all minimal explanations.
+We also adapt MARCO for computing explanations that are minimum with respect to the weighted sum $g(I; W) = \sum_{i \in I}w_i$, where $I \subseteq \{1, \ldots, n\}$ and $W = (w_1, \ldots, w_n) \in \R_{\ge 0}^n$, demonstrating a speedup factor of 27 compared to the enumeration of all minimal explanations.